-- For planned absences, please inform the Clerkship Director, Coordinator and your preceptor in advance. - o For acute situations (personal illness or personal emergency), please contact your preceptor and email Ms. Monagas to inform them of your absence. - o All absences spanning one day or longer must be filed with the College by the student. - Absences are excused for the following reasons: - Medical illness experienced by the student - A physician's note is required on the 3rd day of illness - BCM OHP is required to be notified of any COVID-related absences or quarantine - Personal crisis (e.g., death or illness of immediate family member) - Childbirth (maternity and paternity policy of the College takes precedence) - Presentation at professional meetings (up to two days with makeup at the Clerkship Director's discretion) - Residency Interviews - Other requests (including social events) are granted at the discretion of the Clerkship Director and require makeup time.
+- o For any absences on this rotation, please use the QR code or Attendance Tracker for Core Clerkship Students link to log your absence. - o Students must notify their team (attending and residents) of the absence. - o For acute situations (personal illness or personal emergency), please contact your preceptor and email Ms. Monagas to inform them of your absence. - O Absences are excused for the following reasons: - Medical illness experienced by the student - A physician's note is required on the 3rd day of illness - BCM OHP is required to be notified of any COVID-related absences or quarantine - Personal crisis (e.g., death or illness of immediate family member) - Childbirth (maternity and paternity policy of the College takes precedence) - Presentation at professional meetings (up to two days with makeup at the Clerkship Director's discretion) - Residency Interviews

+Other requests (including social events) are granted at the discretion of the Clerkship Director and require makeup time.